 Instead of music, you can also try playing a podcast, a book on tape, or turning on the TV, says Berger.

 If using the TV, avoid Animal Planet and similar wildlife programming designed with humans in mind – the sounds and imagery could actually increase your pet’s anxiety.
-Instead, opt for something less exciting, such as home shopping network QVC.
+Instead, opt for something less exciting, such as the home shopping network QVC.
 “Not that dogs shop!
 But the sounds and excitement levels don’t change on that channel,” says Berger.

 Some research has shown that calming music becomes less effective after dogs become accustomed to it, sometimes as quickly as one week in.
 It’s possible that changing genres or switching to a different sound source, such as the TV, could help.